-Budget for grants and contributions from outside agencies, such as the Friends of the Saint Paul Public Library; also includes all fine revenue for lost of destroyed items.
+Budget for grants and contributions from outside agencies, such as the Friends of the Saint Paul Public Library; also includes all fine revenue for lost or destroyed items.

-Current Service Level Adjustments Change f ed Spending Financing FTE Current service level adjustments include inflationary increases due to salary and benefit costs, adjustments to department contributions to citywide services such as property insurance and telephone monthly charges, and other revenue and expense adjustments.
-Current service level adjustments 26,877 26,877 Update to PJ Endowment 5,360 5,360 Update to Friends grant funding 41,282 41,282 Removal of one-time grant carryforward (164,000) (164,000) Subtotal: (90,481) (90,481) - Mayor's Proposed Changes Change f rom 2024 Adopte ed Spending Financing FTE Grant Updates The 2025 proposed budget includes grant funding from the Minnesota Department of Education's After School Community Learning Grant, accepted in 2024 and continuing through 2027.
+Chanding d Spending Financing FTE Current service level adjustments include inflationary increases due to salary and benefit costs, adjustments to department contributions to citywide services such as property insurance and telephone monthly charges, and other revenue and expense adjustments.
+Grant carryforward 85,000 85,000 - Current service level adjustments 26,877 26,877 - Update to Perrie Jones Endowment 5,360 5,360 - Update to Friends grant funding 41,282 41,282 - Removal of one-time grant carryforward (164,000) (164,000) - Subtotal: (5,481) (5,481) -

+yor's Proposed Changes Change f rom 2024 Adopte d

+Spending Financing FT

+ant Updates

+The 2025 budget includes grant funding from the Minnesota Department of Education's After School Community Learning Grant, accepted in 2024 and continuing through 2027.
 This grant supports community programming and related staffing needs.

+Employee expenses 113,050 113,050 -

+Community programming 155,823 155,823

+Subtotal: 268,873 268,873

+dowment Updates

-Salary and benefits update 113,050 113,050 Community programming 155,823 155,823 - Subtotal: 268,873 268,873 - Endowment Updates The Library special fund changes reflect a new Library endowment from the Friends of the Library to meet the current and emerging needs of young people and their caring adults today, and in the future.
-This fund will give the Library the financial flexibility and reliability to plan for high-quality, effective family programming that benefits generations of Saint Paul's most treasured asset: its children and families.
-Endowment for Children, Youth, and Families 42,000 42,000 Subtotal: 42,000 42,000 - Fund 275 Budget Changes Total 220,392 220,392
+The Library special fund changes reflect a new Library endowment from the Friends of the Library to meet the current and emerging

+needs of young people and their caring adults today, and in the future.
+This fund will give the Library the financial flexibility and

+reliability to plan for high-quality, effective family programming that benefits generations of Saint Paul's most treasured asset: its

+children and families.

+Endowment for Children, Youth, and Families 42,000 42,000

+Subtotal: 42,000 42,000

+nd 275 Budget Changes Total

+305,392 305,392